jorge990125/wiki-vmangos/Getting-it-working.md

 Once you've extracted everything, move the "dbc", "maps", "vmaps" and "mmaps" folders over to your server directory.
 The "Buildings" folder is not needed and can be deleted safely.

+Note that the dbc path must also include the build number of the client from which the files were extracted.
+If you are unsure what is the exact build, you can see it in the lower left corner of the login screen.
+The build number of the 1.12.1 client is 5875.

 ## 3. Setting up the database

 The server requires a MySQL database from which to read and save all account, character and world data.
 Either download the official [MySQL Installer](https://dev.mysql.com/downloads/mysql/5.5.html) or use something like [XAMPP](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/5.6.12/) which provides a ready to use package of both MySQL and Apache.
 The recommended versions are either 5.5 or 5.6.
 Version 5.7 can also work, but some users have reported issues with it.